sir-seth/sethko-coaching/privacy.md

 ## Contact

-For questions about this policy or to exercise any of the rights listed above, contact the developer at: [your email here]
+For questions about this policy or to exercise any of the rights listed above, contact the developer at: amazeballzz@hotmail.com